rfwatson/octoplex/README.md

 When you run `octoplex server start`:

-* `--auth=auto` (the default): if the API listen address is bound only to **localhost/loopback**, Octoplex requires no authentication; if it's bound to **any other network interface** the server generates a long random API token, logs it once on startup, hashes it to disk, and requires every client call to include `--api-token "<API_TOKEN>"`.
+* `--auth=auto` (the default): if the API is bound only to **localhost/loopback addresses**, Octoplex requires no authentication; if it's bound to **any other network interface** the server securely generates a random API token, logs it once on startup, hashes it to disk, and requires every client call to include `--api-token "<API_TOKEN>"`.
 * `--auth=token`: always require an API token, even on loopback.
 * `--auth=none`: disable authentication completely, **but only for localhost binds**.
-If you set `--auth=none` with `--listen-addr:0.0.0.0:8443` or any other non-localhost address you must also pass `--insecure-allow-no-auth` to acknowledge the risk; otherwise the server refuses to start.
+If you set `--auth=none` with any non-loopback API listen addresses you must also pass `--insecure-allow-no-auth` to acknowledge the risk; otherwise the server refuses to start.

-The API is **always** served over TLS; if you don't supply a certificate Octoplex generates a self-signed one, so the token is never sent in clear-text.

 > **:information_source: Tip** To regenerate a new API token, delete `token.txt` from the Octoplex data directory, and restart the server.
 See the `--data-dir` option in [server flags](#server-flags).